Kerneels94/React-to-do-list/README.md

 - Open your browser and go to http://127.0.0.1:5173/

 ## Functionality
+THe app provides you with the ability to
-- Create
+- Create a todo item
-- Delete
+- Delete a todo item
-- Update
+- Update a todo item (If you made a spelling mistake for some reason)

 ## Api used
 - https://todos.appsquare.io